 Krisp alternative

-macOS 13+ No bot Markdown export MCP-native
+macOS 13+ No bot Markdown export MCP shipping next

 What you get